 The Learning Resource Center (LRC) is available to all Technical College students for help with basic reading, writing, math, and computer skills.
 An open-lab format enables ready access to 13 computer workstations, laser printer, scanner, and fax machine, all of which are available for use by students and graduates.
-The LRC is also the college tutoring center.
-Students can receive individual or group assistance with general education courses, study skills, test taking strategies, and specialized short courses in computer usage.
+Students can receive individual or group assistance with their coursework, study skills, or test taking strategies.
 Upon request, small group instruction workshops can be formed, and/or students can receive individualized help.